Facial Reconstruction after MOHS Surgery

 Who is a Good Candidate?

-Mohs surgery in New Jersey is an advanced dermatologic surgery technique to remove skin cancer performed by dermatologic surgeons.
-Dr. Tadros uses a wide variety of techniques to optimize wound healing and final cosmetic result.
+Mohs surgery is an advanced dermatologic surgery technique to remove skin cancer performed by dermatologic surgeons.
+Dr. Tadros uses a wide variety of techniques in her Plastic Surgery Clinic in NJ & NYC to optimize wound healing and final cosmetic result.
 He typically creates exceptional cosmetic results with all of these reconstructions.

 Why is Form & Function Important In Facial Tumor Reconstruction?